Why Tegenungan Waterfall is a Must-Visit

-The Petanu River ranks among the longest rivers in Bali, following the renowned Ayung and Telaga Waja Rivers.
+The Petanu River itself ranks among the longest rivers in Bali, following the renowned Ayung and Telaga Waja Rivers.
 Originating from the highlands of Mount Batur in Kintamani, it meanders through regions like Tampaksiring, Ubud, and the village of Blahbatuh.
 Stretching approximately 46.96 kilometers, this river flows past Tegenungan Waterfall, enriching the surrounding landscape with its lush greenery and serene atmosphere.

 The local community believes that the Petanu River provides both physical sustenance and spiritual protection, making the area a sacred place for meditation and prayer.
 Visitors can enjoy swimming, photography, and even spiritual purification rituals near the waterfall, making it a must-visit for those seeking both adventure and tranquility.

-Location & How to Get There
+How to Get To Tegenungan Waterfall

 Tegenungan Waterfall is situated in the village of Tegenungan, approximately 30 minutes from Ubud, 60 minutes from Denpasar, and around 90 minutes from Seminyak or Canggu.
 The journey to the waterfall is scenic, passing through rice fields and traditional Balinese villages, adding to the overall experience.